grafana/beyla/docs/sources/configure/options.md

 YAML section `routes`.

 This section can be only configured via the YAML file.
-If no `routes` section is provided in the YAML file, the routes' pipeline stage will not be created and data will not be filtered for the exporters.
+If no `routes` section is provided in the YAML file, a default routes' pipeline stage will be created and filtered with the `wildcard` routes decorator.

 | YAML       | Env var | Type            | Default |
 | ---------- | ------- | --------------- | ------- |